 How to Find the Instruments in FL Studio (1-Minute Read)

-Nevertheless, I’m new to FL Studio so I understand the challenge because I’m along for the same ride.
 One of the things I struggled to find when I first started using Image Line’s popular DAW was finding the instruments and plugins.
 The File Browser on the left-hand side contains a lot of files, but the instruments are a bit scattered.
+Here’s the TLDR:

 To find instruments in FL Studio, choose one of 3 methods: